DeveloperPaul123/periodic-function/README.md

 ## Features

-* Use various callback types:
+* Use a variety of callback types:
   * Class member functions via `std::bind`
   * Free functions
   * Lambdas
 * RAII cleanup, don't have to worry about explicitly calling `stop()`.
+* Reliable function timing (tested to be within ~1 millisecond)
+* Auto-recovery if callback takes longer than interval time.

 ## Usage